humanaixlab/lingualab/README.md

 🌐 Live Demo: https://lingualab-teal.vercel.app
 An AI-powered research workspace created for OpenAI Build Week.

-LinguaLab is an AI workspace for working with Arabic-language data.
+LinguaLab is an AI-powered research platform for Arabic computational linguistics.
+It combines dataset understanding, integrated corpus analysis tools, GPT-5.6-powered research assistance, and research reporting into a single guided workflow.
 It turns a fragmented process—spreadsheets, notebooks, scripts, separate visualizations, and chat tools—into one guided path from dataset upload to interpretable results and a research-ready report.

 ![LinguaLab product preview](docs/assets/product-preview.png)